cerse/cerse.github.io/CerseMeetingHandBook.md

 This is an evolving document - if you have something to add or change please contribute.

-This document offers guidance on how to orgonise a Community of *Edinburgh Research Software Engineers* (CERSE) meeting.
+This document offers guidance on how to organise a Community of *Edinburgh Research Software Engineers* (CERSE) meeting.
 We believe that these meetings should be inclusive and available to all.
 We have adopted the Carpentries [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html), please make yourself familiar with this and inform participants at the meeting that they should observe this.

 ## Infrastructure